Position description: Family Navigator

 - Follow up with referred family to provide additional supports; provide Regional F2F Network Coordinator with updated information as needed

-- Help families as they prepare for service planning meetings (e.g., IEPs and Medicaid waiver)
+- Help families as they prepare for service planning meetings (e.g., IEPs, Medicaid waiver, employment and/or aging services)

 - Share resources with the Regional F2F Network Coordinator, contributing to the Center for Family Involvement’s resource listings

 - Attend regular meetings held by the Regional F2F Network Coordinator for informal trainings, teambuilding and support (stipends available)

 - Serve on a regional Individual & Family Support Council